vitostamatti/pydes/docs/index.md

 # Welcome to Py-DES

 **py-des** is a Python package designed to simplify the process of discrete event simulation, providing users with an intuitive and efficient framework for modeling and analyzing complex systems.
-Built upon the principles of simplicity, flexibility, and performance, **py-des** aims to offer a streamlined solution for simulation tasks across various domains, including operations research, computer science, and manufacturing.
+Built upon the principles of simplicity and flexibility, **py-des** aims to offer a streamlined solution for simulation tasks across various domains, including operations research, computer science, and manufacturing.

 ## Key Principles